-That’s quite a rise, as last year 50% of the US was satisfied with their financial status.
+That’s quite a rise since in the previous year 50% of the US was satisfied with their financial status.
 This year, it’s about six in ten US citizens who are more than happy, and this is the highest recorded result.

 For comparison’s sake, the percentage was below 50% for the period 2001–2018.

-2. 74% of Americans believe they will be better off in one year from now.
+2. At the beginning of 2020, 74% of Americans believed they would be better off financially in a year.

 3. American Democrats and Republicans have very different attitudes regarding their financial status.

-While 76% of Republicans believe they are better off today than one year ago, only 43% of their opponents agree.
+While 76% of Republicans believed they are better off today than one year ago, only 43% of their opponents agree.

 We can finally measure the difference in attitude between Democrats and Republicans about financial matters — it’s exactly 33%!